 office phone 01858 525258

 The Overall Results report also highlights your hospice’s top and bottom performance areas, giving you an ‘at-a-glance’ view of your best and worst areas of staff satisfaction.
-You will also receive an overall engagement indicator as part of the survey headlines section of your report which is new for 2020.
+You will also receive an overall engagement indicator as part of the survey headlines section of your report.

-If you are taking part in the main Autumn period of the Hospice Survey, we will be sending your survey reports to you by 27th November 2020 at the latest.
+If you are taking part in the main Hospice Survey, we will be sending your survey reports to you by Friday 23rd of July 2021 at the latest.
 It is beneficial if you prepare a plan in advance about when and how you will share and circulate the survey results.
 The FAQs below may help you with this.

-Otherwise, we will produce the reports as soon as possible following the close of your survey and we will have included your specific reporting dates in your Registration Confirmation email as well as in your ‘Survey Testing and Launch information’ email before the survey went live.
+Otherwise, we will produce the reports as soon as possible following the close of your survey.
+We will keep you updated about your specific reporting dates during the process.